 Program Management Lists

-We recommend creating a "program management" List for each project Folder so you can consolidate administrative tasks.
-Create a recurring "status report" task for the project manager to communicate important updates every week.
+We recommend creating a Program Management List for each project Folder so you can consolidate administrative tasks.
+Create a recurring Status Report task for the project manager to communicate important updates every week.

 Phased Project Lists

 We recommend creating one List for each phase of your project.
 For example, a waterfall project may have four distinct phases, equating to 4 Lists.
 Project managers can use List and Board views filtered by task status to keep everyone aligned and on schedule.
 You can use a Gantt view at the Folder level to see all project phases in one view.
-Gantt view also allows you to quickly identify dependencies and Milestones.
+Gantt view also allows you to quickly identify task Dependencies and Milestones.

 Cross-functional Project Lists

 We recommend creating one List per department in your organization.
 Alone, each List is a simple task List.
 In combination with other department Lists in the Folder, you can set up views to see all work across all teams in one location.
-This makes it easy to identify task dependencies and blockers.
+This makes it easy to identify task Dependencies and blockers.